 Think of it this way, when you’re doing marketing for your business online what tools are you using?
 Email marketing?
 Social media Marketing?
 PPC Ads?
 Chatbots?
 There are so many different ways to you can attract and engage with your target audience, but what do they all have in common?

 Your company needs to create high-quality, engaging content as part of all of your digital marketing efforts.

-For example, you want to launch an email marketing campaigns that helps you to nurture your leads.
+For example, you want to launch an email marketing campaign that helps you to nurture your leads.
 What are you going to send them?
 You need to develop the content for the email that helps takes the reader move to the next step in the funnel.
-If you’re smart you will re-use content you’ve already created in the past for your blog and maybe even whitepapers that gives them all the information.
-If you’re even smarter, you take certain pieces and turns those into social media content and target them with ads to just the right people.
+If you’re smart you will re-use the content you’ve already created in the past for your blog and maybe even whitepapers that give them all the information.
+If you’re even smarter, you take certain pieces and turn those into social media content and target them with ads to just the right people.

 In the end, it is not as much the question if content marketing is essential, because content marketing is the glue that binds all your marketing efforts together and what them all of them even more successful.

 Back to you, Content Marketing continues to change how leads and customers get in contact with your brand for the first time.
 A good marketer knows this and knows how to fit the creation of content into their overall marketing strategy.